-The countdown to Christmas is well and truly underway but don’t worry - we’ve got your back to ensure that this year your ethical and sustainable Christmas is a breeze!
+The countdown to Christmas is well and truly underway but don’t worry - we’ve got everything you need to ensure that your ethical and sustainable Christmas is a breeze!

 We love this time of year when our shops start to bustle with holiday excitement and cheery good will (corny yes – but so true!)
 We all want Christmas to be about spending time with whanau and sharing good organic food but so often we get caught up with the stress of it all.

-So, the first step to a carefree Christmas really is good planning.
-Start now and set yourself the goal of having all your gifts if not bought, then definitely identified by 30 November.
+The first step to a carefree Christmas really is good planning.
+Start now and set yourself the goal of having all your gifts, if not bought, then definitely identified by 30 November.
 This frees you up for a more thoughtful December where you can decorate your home, make Christmas themed crafts with your kids (or friends) and think and act charitably with a lot of the stress of Christmas shopping behind you.

 Gifts - making a meaningful gesture